Understanding Expert Systems

 Even when the process selected for review is a single one, it is essential to draw a clear picture of it within the wider processes ecosystem, identifying touchpoints and relationships among them.

-The suggestion is to pursue an organisation-wide view, and to build an overview of the main processes with their basic flow and intertwinings.
+The suggestion is to pursue an organisation-wide view and to build an overview of the main processes, including their basic flow and intertwining.
+Having an idea of the effort required to execute the process, both in terms of money and man-hours, is key to building assumptions for the future business case.

 2. Perform a gap analysis

-Identify inefficiencies such as redundant and duplicate processes, double-handling of data, hiccoughs and bottle-necks.
+Identify inefficiencies such as redundant and duplicate steps, double-handling of data, hiccoughs and bottle-necks.

 Most of the time, such problems are hidden from superficial high-level analysis, therefore it is a good practice to directly interview staff involved in such processes to get some realistic and in-depth insights.
 The focus is to get them to describe and then show how they perform their tasks and how their job relates to the process and tools used.
-At this stage, real pain points and opportunities will start to emerge.
+Real pain points and automation opportunities will emerge at this stage.

 3. Trim the tree